descholar-ceo/projects-opinions/README.md

 [![Build Status](https://travis-ci.org/descholar-ceo/projects-opinions.svg?branch=add-projects-opinions-logic)](https://travis-ci.org/descholar-ceo/projects-opinions)  ![Linters](https://github.com/descholar-ceo/projects-opinions/workflows/Linters/badge.svg)  [![Coverage Status](https://coveralls.io/repos/github/descholar-ceo/projects-opinions/badge.svg?branch=add-projects-opinions-logic)](https://coveralls.io/github/descholar-ceo/projects-opinions?branch=add-projects-opinions-logic)

 ## Project description
-The [Projects Opinions](https://projects-opinions.herokuapp.com/) is an application which is available for anyone who has a project opinions to share, and other users registered on it will be able to comment on that opinion.
+The [Projects Opinions](https://projects-opinions.herokuapp.com/) is an application which is available for anyone who has a project opinion to share, and other registered users will be able to comment on that opinion.
 I have listed all the features available on this app.

 This project was done for learning purpose, the aim was to create a customized content but same design of [Twitter redesign](https://www.behance.net/gallery/14286087/Twitter-Redesign-of-UI-details) by [Gregoire Vella](https://www.behance.net/gregoirevella) in order to master Rails.
 This project is my capstone from [Microverse](https://www.microverse.org/), project specifications are [here](https://www.notion.so/Twitter-redesign-f8a8d48453d54d1a949bb0ceab4c8718)